 This course emphasises problem-solving, where technical and theoretical knowledge is integrated into design projects, a unique learning method in environmental design education.

 Studio project briefs are based as much as possible on real-life projects, and participation in national or international competitions will often be encouraged and supported.
-Students will also be encouraged to present their work in national or international conferences and events.
+Students will also be encouraged to present their work at national or international conferences and events.

 Dissertation topic choices will be offered by expert staff, but you are also able to choose a topic of your interest in the context that is most relevant to you to further develop your knowledge in integrated environmental design and sustainable architecture.